 Who needs a yard to decorate, when your apartment has so many windows?
 Classic Halloween window ideas include perching jack-o-lanterns just inside, spreading fake cobwebs hung with plastic spiders, and setting spooky candles (well-watched real ones or battery-operated ones, with or without dripping fake blood) in the windowsill.
 Spooky silhouettes are classic apartment Halloween decorations, too.
 This tutorial from Make magazine shows how to enlarge any image you like, trace it onto inexpensive black paper, and set it up in a backlit window.
 For more ideas, check out this collection of 25 Halloween window silhouettes from Shelterness.
 Not scary enough for you?
 Try hanging a simple white sheet over the window, and projecting a ghostly video onto it.
 Truly terrifying projections, like this one, can be downloaded from Ebay and other sources.

 Got a balcony?
 The possibilities are endless.

-If your Houston apartment has a balcony, it has all of the decorating potential of a small front yard.
-Jack-o-lanterns and painted pumpkins placed here should be safe from pumpkin-smashing tricksters, so go crazy with the gourds, if you like.
-Many of the Halloween apartment decorating ideas from this Apartment Therapy post will work well for balconies, too, including glowing ghosts, paper lanterns, and dry-ice-breathing pumpkins.
+If your Houston apartment has a balcony, it has all of the decorating potential of a front yard.
+Jack-o-lanterns and painted pumpkins placed here should be safe from pumpkin-smashing tricksters, so go crazy with the gourds in your Halloween balcony decor, if you like.
+Pinterest is a great source for Halloween apartment decor ideas, including glowing ghosts, paper lanterns, and dry-ice-breathing pumpkins.